-As of June 30, 2018 and 2017, all financial liabilities are expected to mature within one year.
+As of September 30, 2018 and 2017, all financial liabilities are expected to mature within one year.
 All commitments up to a year are either due within the time frame or are payable on demand.

-Correspondingly, the financial assets that can be used by the Group to manage its liquidity risk as of June 30, 2018 and 2017 consist of loans and receivables and short-term investments which are usually on demand or collectible within three to twelve months.
-The long-term investments will mature in 2019.
+Correspondingly, the financial assets that can be used by the Group to manage its liquidity risk as of September 30, 2018 and 2017 consist of loans and receivables and short-term investments, which are usually on demand or collectible within a term of 30 days.
+The long term investment will mature in 2019.